LarisaM16/manual_testing_portofolio/README.md

 ##### •	Exploratory regression testing must be performed on the Admin section, which includes the "User Management" and "Job" module.

 ## 1.1.4 Test scope
-##### •	Tests in scope: All features of the "User Management" and "Job" module that have been defined in the software requirements specification must be tested: functional testing, GUI testing and API testing.
+##### •	Tests in scope: All features of the "User Management" and "Job"  module that have been defined in the software requirements specification must be tested: functional testing, GUI testing and API testing for "Simple Books" module.
 ##### •	Tests not in scope: performance testing, integrations of the "User Management" and "Job" module with other modules, compatibility testing with multiple browsers.

 ## 1.1.5 Risks detected